Lythrurus

 Lythrurus, the finescale shiners, is a genus of freshwater ray-finned fishes belonging to the family Leuciscidae, the shiners, daces and minnows.
 The fishes in this genus are found in North America.

 Taxonomy

 Lythrurus was first proposed as a genus in 1876 by the American ichthyologist David Starr Jordan with Semotilus diplemia as its type species.
 S. diplemia had been formally described in 1820 by the French polymath Constantine Samuel Rafinesque.
 However, S. diplemia is now regarded as a synonym of Chrosomus erythrogaster and in 1884 Jordan proposed Notropis lythrurus as the type species, this taxon is a synonym of Notropis umbratilis.
 If S. diplemia is the type species then Lythrurus is a synonym of Chrosomus and if this taxon is a valid genus then a new name is needed for this taxon.
 This genus is classified within the subfamily Pogonichthyinae of the family Leuciscidae.

 Species

-Lythrurus contains teh following valid species:
+Lythrurus contains the following valid species: